gradle/develocity-api-samples/README.md

 - `«serverUrl»`: The address of your Gradle Enterprise server (e.g. `https://ge.example.com`)
 - `«accessKeyFile»`: The path to the file containing the access key
 - `«projectName»` (optional): The name of the project to limit reporting to (reports all builds when omitted)
+- `«maxBuilds»` (optional): The maximum number of builds to return by a single query.
+The number may be lower if --max-wait-secs is reached (default - 100)
+- `«maxWaitSecs»` (optional): The maximum number of seconds to wait until a query returns.
+If the query returns before --max-builds is reached, it returns with already processed builds (default - 3)

 The program will print `Processing builds ...`, then indefinitely listen for any new builds being published to Gradle Enterprise and print basic information about each build to the console.
 To stop the program, use <kbd>Ctrl</kbd> + <kbd>C</kbd>.